casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

-# Monitor and Consume Events
+# Monitoring and Consuming Events

 The Casper platform uses event streaming to signal state changes in smart contracts and nodes.
 Emitted events can be captured by applications that are actively listening for them.
 Using Casper's client-side SDKs, dApps can consume these events and perform actions based on event data.